 6 – Bring in Gamification

+Gamefication is the new way of boosting your trade show strategy and engaging with the audiences at any trade show event.
+People love engaging in fun activities and will stay in your booth for long owing to the games and entertainment.
 Having competitions and scorekeeping can be a great way to improve booth traffic while still being able to clearly convey your brand messaging.

 If you have a new product launch on sensors, how about adding a level of gamification to boost engagement?
 With score based rewards and leaderboards as novel trade show display ideas, you can keep the participants for a longer duration at the booth premises.

 While it may cost a bit higher to set up such innovative ideas at the trade show booth, the number of leads and footfall you will receive will far outweigh the cost and efforts involved.

 7 – Quality over Quantity … Every Time